Motion of spinning particles in the Kerr-Newman black hole exterior: Introduction

 \section{Introduction}

-The discovery of gravitational waves from compact binary inspirals by LIGO has revolutionized gravitational waves astronomy and opened up a new avenue of research \cite{abbott-2016, abbott-2019, abbott-2021}.
-The advent of space-based gravitational wave detectors such as the planned space-based Laser Interferometer Space Antenna (LISA) is due to the need of the detection of the gravitational wave sources in the millihertz frequency band, where one of the key sources is from extreme mass-ratio inspirals (EMRIs) \cite{consortium-2013, barausse-2020, group-2023, babak-2017, kocsis-2011}.
-In astrophysics, EMRIs consist of a stellar mass object such as a black hole or neutron star of mass of $ 1-10^2 M_\odot$ orbiting around a massive black hole of mass of $ 10^5-10^7 M_\odot$ , resulting in a binary with a large mass ratio.
-The binary gradually lose energy and angular momentum due to the emission of gravitational waves so that the stellar mass object eventually spirals into the supermassive black hole.
+The discovery of gravitational waves from compact binary inspirals by LIGO has revolutionized gravitational-wave astronomy and opened up a new avenue of research \cite{abbott-2016, abbott-2019, abbott-2021}.
+The advent of space-based gravitational-wave detectors such as the planned Laser Interferometer Space Antenna (LISA) is driven by the need to detect gravitational-wave sources in the millihertz frequency band, where one of the key sources is from extreme mass-ratio inspirals (EMRIs) \cite{consortium-2013, barausse-2020, group-2023, babak-2017, kocsis-2011, danzmann-2000, prince-2003, amaro-seoane-2012}.
+In astrophysics, EMRIs consist of a stellar mass object such as a black hole or neutron star of mass $ 1-10^2 M_\odot$ orbiting a massive black hole of mass of $ 10^5-10^7 M_\odot$, resulting in a binary with an extreme mass ratio.
+The binary gradually loses energy and angular momentum due to the emission of gravitational waves, causing the stellar-mass object to eventually spiral into the massive black hole.